TheresaLui/SelfHelpContent_v2/articles/problemscopingques.storage/problemscopingques-blob-container-unable-to-delete.md

 			"id": "learn_more_text",
 			"order": 4,
 			"controlType": "infoblock",
-			"content": "Please ensure that there is no lease or <a https://docs.microsoft.com/azure/virtual-machines/windows/storage-resource-deletion-errors'> VM attached to the blob or container</a> you are trying to delete."
+			"content": "Please ensure that there is no lease or <a href='https://docs.microsoft.com/azure/virtual-machines/windows/storage-resource-deletion-errors'>VM attached to the blob or container</a> you are trying to delete."
 		}
 	]
 }